nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/cpm_nesting_instructions.md

 ./Renames.sh  2005 2010 # this code renames the archive files, and moves the original ones to Orig folder.

 # The output archive files are your final product.
 You can copy them to Nird folder for sharing.
+# As of writing this, the directory for sharing files are:
+/nird/datalake/NS9481K/www/NorCPM_nesting/
 ```